montehurd/mediawiki-quickstart/README.md

 ## Custom MediaWiki 'LocalSettings'

-To apply custom MediaWiki settings during `./fresh_install`, edit [`import-on-fresh-install/LocalSettings.extra.php`](import-on-fresh-install/LocalSettings.extra.php)
+To apply custom MediaWiki settings during `./fresh_install`, edit [`import-on-fresh-install/LocalSettings.extra.php`](import-on-fresh-install/LocalSettings.extra.php).

-This file will be included by MediaWiki's `LocalSettings.php`
+This file will be included by MediaWiki's `LocalSettings.php`.

-Keep in mind this is not the place to add settings for extensions or skins - your component's [LocalSettings.php](#localsettingsphp-required) is the place for this
+Keep in mind this is not the place to add settings for extensions or skins - your component's [LocalSettings.php](#localsettingsphp-required) is the place for this.

 ## Importing Mediawiki XML page dumps

-When you run `./fresh_install`, page dump XML files found in [`import-on-fresh-install/pages/`](import-on-fresh-install/pages/) will be imported into the fresh MediaWiki instance
+When you run `./fresh_install`, page dump XML files found in [`import-on-fresh-install/pages/`](import-on-fresh-install/pages/) will be imported into the fresh MediaWiki instance.

 ## Container Management

-You can manage the MediaWiki containers using these commands
+You can manage the MediaWiki containers using these commands.

-- Stops MediaWiki containers
+- Stops MediaWiki containers.

 ```bash
 ./stop
 ```

-- Starts MediaWiki containers
+- Starts MediaWiki containers.

 ```bash
 ./start
 ```

-- Restarts MediaWiki containers
+- Restarts MediaWiki containers.

 ```bash
 ./restart
 ```

-- Stops and removes MediaWiki containers and files
+- Stops and removes MediaWiki containers and files.

 ```bash
 ./remove